cdk/cdk-paper-2/README.md

 Copyright (C) 2016 The Authors.

-Oh, and check our what [Wikidata](http://wikidata.org/) has knows about [this article with Scholia](https://tools.wmflabs.org/scholia/work/Q27065423)...
+Oh, and check our what [Wikidata](http://wikidata.org/) knows about [this article using Scholia](https://tools.wmflabs.org/scholia/work/Q27065423)...

 ---